Orwell Astronomical Society (Ipswich)

 2024

 Despite a very damp winter 2023-24, the adjustment in December 2023 to the spacing of the lenses appeared to have largely, but not completely, resolved the problem of misting [2024d].
-Nevertheless, Trustee Neil Morley contacted Es Reid to discuss cleaning the OG and investigating in detail the optimum spacing of the lenses [2024c]; the committee agreed to proceed with work [2024d, 2024e].
-Accordingly, on 10 July, Martin Cook removed the OG from the telescope and the following day, he and Neil transported it by car to Es.
-Later in the day, Es reported The lens is on test now with the 12" collimator and shows pretty good correction and lack of coma and colour, so you must have got the spacers about right… Es found the thickness of the six spacers between the lenses to vary between 0.29 and 0.36 mm, and adjusted them all to 0.29 mm: Spacers: 0.29 mm gives minimal longitudinal spherical aberration (LSA); any thicker and the objective will be under-corrected.
+Nevertheless, Trustee Neil Morley contacted Es Reid to discuss (1) cleaning the OG and (2) the optimum spacing of the glass elements [2024c].
+The committee agreed to proceed with work to clean the lenses and check the spacing [2024d, 2024e].
+Accordingly, on 10 July, Martin Cook removed the OG from the telescope and, the following day, he and Neil transported it by car to Es.
+Figure 37 shows Martin handing over the OG.
+Later the same day, Es reported The lens is on test now with the 12" collimator and shows pretty good correction and lack of coma and colour, so you must have got the spacers about right… Es found the thickness of the six spacers between the lenses to vary between 0.29 and 0.36 mm, and adjusted them all to 0.29 mm: Spacers: 0.29 mm gives minimal longitudinal spherical aberration (LSA); any thicker and the objective will be under-corrected.
 LSA varies with wavelength so the assessment is rather subjective but the colour correction is very good and allows a pretty accurate judgment.

 Es's overall summary of the lens: WHS's [Stevenson's] report rings true even now: there is a low level of triple astigmatism, best seen in blue light, that is not readily seen at focus.
 Considering that the lens is 150 years old, it works very well and the glass quality [is] extremely good for that time and aperture, but it's not perfect and there may be slight strain that causes the astigmatism… I can't improve it further - fine adjustment on site may tighten up the image.

 The original system for suspension and centration of the lenses of the OG inside the cell comprised two fixed lead cushions and a third floating support tensioned via the use of paired carbon steel springs.
 The system provided three supports, spaced at 120° intervals around the circumference of the OG.
-While adjusting one of the springs responsible for tensioning the floating support, it snapped.
+While adjusting one of the springs responsible for tensioning the floating support, it snapped (see figure 38).
 (The carbon steel was "glass hard".)
 Es added an additional, fixed, lead cushion to hold the lenses in place, rather than the floating support, allowing them a minute amount of movement so that they are not under tension.
-He commented that the use of springs was rather archaic and was quickly superseded by the use of fixed cushions spaced at 120° intervals.
+He commented that the use of springs was rather archaic and that manufacturers of quality telescopes had quickly moved instead to use fixed cushions spaced at 120° intervals.

 The following week, Es took the fractured spring to the Welding Institute for repair.
-Although the repair was effected to a very high standard, the floating support for the lenses has now been permanently retired, and the spring will not be refitted.
+Although the repair was effected to a very high standard (figure 39), the floating support for the lenses has now been permanently retired, and the spring will not be refitted.

-On 24 July, Martin and Neil collected the OG and, the following day, Martin re-fitted it.
+On 24 July, Martin and Neil collected the OG and, the following day, Martin re-fitted it (figure 40).

 Work also began to fit a dew heater on the Tomline Refractor, to keep the OG slightly warm and, it was hoped, free from moisture [2024f].